Try the Full Power of Brosix with 10% lifetime discount!

 A communication model is the framework we use to share messages and thoughts with others.

-Models of communication are essential frameworks which define how people interact to achieve specific goals.
+Models of communication are essential frameworks that define how people interact to achieve specific goals.
 Communication is more complex than most people realize.
-It can involve various forms of information (from written text to diagrams), as well as multiple people with different communication styles.
-Over the years, linguists and scientists have defined 8 models of communication commonly present in the modern world.
+It can involve various forms of information (from written text to diagrams) as well as multiple people with different communication styles.
+Over the years, linguists and scientists have defined 8 major models of communication commonly present in the modern world.

 • Linear models: One-way communication methods